Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Augmented Reality/DisplayScenesInTabletopAR/readme.md

 1. Create an `ARSceneView` and add it to the view.
     * Note: this sample uses content in the WGS 84 geographic tiling scheme, rather than the web mercator tiling scheme.
 Once a scene has been displayed, the scene view cannot display another scene with a non-matching tiling scheme.
 To avoid that, the sample starts by showing a blank scene with an invisible base surface.
 Touch events will not be raised for the scene view unless a scene is displayed.
-2. Wait for plane detection before allowing the user to tap to place the scene.
-Create an `ARSCNViewDelegate` implementation that exposes events for plane detection.
+2. Wait for plane detection using `arView.PlanesDetectedChanged` before allowing the user to tap to place the scene.
 3. Wait for the user to tap the view, then use `arView.SetInitialTransforamtion(tappedPoint)` to set the initial transformation, which allows you to place the scene.
 This method uses ARKit's built-in plane detection.
 4. If the call to `SetInitialTransformation` returns `true`, proceed to load the scene and display it.
 5. To enable looking at the scene from below, set `scene.BaseSurface.NavigationConstraint` to `0`.